lucaAnza/SportsTournamentScheduling-STS/README.md

 ```

 3. Mip problem doesn't have the possibility do deactivate the optmization function
-4. Add automatic docker in CP
-5. Add automatic docker in MIP
+4. Add automatic docker in MIP